Drury University Policies Regarding Financial Aid

 Renewal Of Financial Aid

 Academic scholarships awarded without respect to need (except as noted below) will be renewed annually, provided that students make satisfactory academic progress, remain in good academic standing with the University, and maintain full-time enrollment each semester.
-Satisfactory academic progress will be checked at the end of each spring semester to determine eligibility for scholarship renewal.
+Academic standing will be checked at the end of each spring semester to determine eligibility for scholarship renewal.

 Financial aid awarded on the basis of need will be renewed annually, on a first-come, first-served basis, provided that students reapply and are not on academic probation.
 Students who do not file the FAFSA will lose eligibility for need-based funding from the institution, and from the federal and state governments.